What is query breadth, and What Does it Mean for Search Results Rankings?

 Methods and systems for adjusting a scoring measure of a search result based at least in part on the breadth of a previously-executed search query associated with the search result are described.

-There are a few different ways that a search engine might measure the breadth of a query, and it may consider these in combination with each other:
+There are a few different ways that a search engine might measure query breadth, and it may consider these in combination with each other:

 - The higher the number of results returned by the search query, the broader the query